 Lowering the Price of Motorbike insurance: Factors You Can Control

 Luckily, some factors that impact the price of motorcycle insurance ARE within your control.
-If you're looking for ways to reduce the cost of your motorbike insurance, perhaps you can make a change to one of these factors.
+If you're looking for ways to reduce the cost of your motorbike insurance, especially considering all the costs of owning a motorcycle, perhaps you can make a change to one of these factors.

 By opting for a higher excess you can lower the cost of motorcycle insurance by up to 30%, or more.
 The excess is the amount you'll pay towards a claim, and typically there are two parts of a motorcycle excess:

 - Compulsory Excess which is fixed and set by the insurance company

 - Voluntary Excess which is fixed and set by you (typically can range from £0 to £1,000)

 Before choosing a higher excess for the benefit of a lower premium today, be sure that you could absorb the full cost of both the compulsory and voluntary excesses should you need to claim.

 Type of Motorcycle Insurance

 There are three main categories of motorcycle insurance—depending on your particular details, they may differ widely in price, so it can be worth checking prices of all three types.
 While Comprehensive is the "best" kind as it offers the widest coverage (e.g., including full damage to your bike) it is not always the most expensive—good deals can be found for Comprehensive cover that may be cheaper than lesser coverage options.